Soli Deo gloria

 DISCLAIMER: I do NOT own Tangled (Ever After)!
 I WATCHED TANGLED EVER AFTER IN THEATERS AND OH MY GOSH, YOU HAVE TO SEE IT!
-No matter what, if you love Tangled any IN THE SLIGHTEST, you will want to see it!
+No matter what, if you love Tangled at all, you will want to see it!
 It was . . .
 PERFECT!
 So, here's the basic summation of it!
 (Narration is in italics.)
 I know it's not technically FanFiction, but I thought y'all'd like it. :)

 It was a bright clear day out in Corona.
-The forest was particularly beautiful with white birds, most likely doves, chirping and flying, and it was especially beautiful because one of the mighty, grey trees was decorated with a majestic poster.
-Only a small while ago, the poster was of a particular thief, adorned with an ugly nose, but now the tree had been pinned with a white poster that showed a picture of the ex-lost princess and her fiancee, that same thief that was on that poster (now ex-thief for all who don't know).
+The forest was particularly beautiful with white birds, most likely doves, chirping and flying around; it was especially beautiful because one of the mighty grey trees was decorated with a majestic poster.
+Only a small while ago, the poster was of a particular thief adorned with an ugly nose, but now the tree had been pinned with a white poster that showed a picture of the ex-lost princess and her fiancé, that same thief that was on that poster (now ex-thief for all who don't know).
 The words around the poster said, "Wedding of Rapunzel & Eugene."

 Yes, it was a tree that the ex-thief remembered well.